brightly-salty/qbcanon/literature/world.md

 The Tale of Genji

+- describes Prince Genji and the women he loves, including Murasaki
+- translated by Arthur Waley

 #### Kenzaburo Oe

 A Personal Matter

+The Catch

+Nip the Buds Shoot the Kids

+Hiroshima Notes

+The Silent Cry

+#### Ihara Saikaku

+The Life of an Amorous Man

+Five Women Who Loved Love

+Worldy Mental Calculations

+#### Sei Shonagon

+The Tosa Diary

+- The Pillow-Book of SeiShonagon
+- diary of a lady-in-waiting in late 900s empress's court

+### Kenya

+#### Ngugi Wa Thiong'O

+Weep Not Child

+- Njoroge Ngotho deals with Mau-Mau uprising

+A Grain of Wheat

+- Kenyan independence Mau-Mau uprising

+The River Between

 ### Mexico

+#### Mariano Azuela

+Los de abajo

+- about Mexican Revolution

+#### Laura Esquivel

+Like Water for Chocolate

 #### Carlos Fuentes

+The Old Gringo

+Christopher Unborn

+The Campaign

 Death of Artemio Cruz

-- Cruz is the illegitimate son of a hacienda owner.
+- Mexican political boss Artemio Cruz is the illegitimate son of a hacienda owner.
 He causes the death of his son Lorenzo.
 - He was raised by his uncle Lunero.
 His love Regina is hung.
 His cellmate Gonzalo Bernal is executed by a firing squad.